Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

   - css
 ---

-Sliders are amazing, a welcome addition to every website, but sometimes can become very complicated with text flying in and images animating from all sides.
+Sliders are fantastic, a welcome addition to every website, but sometimes can become very complicated with text flying in and images animating from all sides.

-Let's say we just want a simple expandable slider, we can achieve this with just `css` you heard me right, CSS only!
+Let's say we want a simple expandable slider.
+We can achieve this with just `css`; you heard me right, CSS only!

+> Note: I also wrote a [Tailwind version of this article](https://daily-dev-tips.com/posts/tailwind-expanding-slider/).

-## Making our CSS only slider
+## Making our CSS-only slider

-For our `html` we are going to use the following setup:
+For our `HTML` we are going to use the following setup:

 ```html
 <div class="container">